ARMmbed/mbed-os-5-docs/docs/getting_started/first_program.md

 Please get a [developer account on mbed](https://developer.mbed.org/account/signup/).

 You might want to read the page [explaning how to connect your board to your computer](serial_communication.md) - especial if your'e working on Windows.

-## Blinky on mbed Studio

-Working with mbed Studio requires a Cloud9 account on top of your mbed developer account.
-You can use an existing Cloud9 account or create a new one; either way, you'll have to follow the instructions on mbed Studio to link the Cloud9a and mbed developer accounts.

-mbed Studio does all the complicated work for you - it fetches Blinky along with the mbed OS code base it requires, and builds to whichever [target you]() need.

-## Blinky on mbed Online Compiler

 ## Blinky on mbed CLI